 Organizations need to ensure employees at all levels are onboard and equipped to play their roles in the push to net zero.
 To do so, organizations should invest in awareness and training programs across different parts of the organization, including the executive leadership, operations teams, and new joiners.
-They must also invest in building carbon accounting skills - more than two-thirds (67%) of organizations in our research cite the lack of carbon accounting skills as a key challenge in emissions measurement and reporting.
-However, most organizations are not investing in upskilling initiatives, and only 7% are upskilling employees at scale across the three levels mentioned above (see Figure 19).
+They of organizations in our research cite the lack of carbon accounting skills as a key challenge in emissions measurement and reporting.

-Most organizations are not upskilling employees on sustainability and climate change of organizations in our research cite the lack of carbon accounting skills as a key challenge in emissions measurement and reporting
+Most organizations are not upskilling employees on sustainability and climate change